min2ha/ukwa-site/content/target/52936/index.en.md

   "start_date": "2017-05-10T09:00:00Z"
 }

-# ASPEC: Association of Studio and Production Equipment Companies

 ASPEC – part of PLASA is an Association of Studio and Production Equipment Companies which consists of leading Film, Television and Broadcasting facilities companies.
 ASPEC exists to provide a collective voice within the industry.